-There are no fees to open an account in New York's 529 College Savings Program Direct Plan.
-You'll just need an initial investment of at least $25 to get started.
-Once you have an account, you'll pay only $1.60 in fees per year for every $1,000 you invest in the Direct Plan (0.16% total annual asset-based fee).
+There are no fees to open an account in New York's 529 College Savings Program Direct Plan, and there is no minimum contribution amount to get started.
+Once you have an account, you'll pay only $1.50 in fees per year for every $1,000 you invest in the Direct Plan (0.15% total annual asset-based fee).

 How much can I invest?

-529 account contribution limits are generally high—from $200,000 to $300,000 or more, depending on the state.
-For the Direct Plan, you can contribute up to $375,000 on behalf of one beneficiary.
+529 account contribution limits are generally high—ranging from $200,000 or more, depending on the state.
+For the Direct Plan, you can contribute up to $520,000 on behalf of one beneficiary.
 This amount includes all New York-sponsored 529 savings accounts held for the same beneficiary.